Myzel394/quid_faciam_hodie/README.md

 ## What did I do toady?

-Find out what you did all the days and unlock moments you completely forgot!
+Find out what you did all these days and unlock moments you completely forgot!

 ## Showcase